naqibsyahmi/uhi-severity-prediction/README.md

     cd src
     ```

-2. Run the following command to run the project:
+2. Run the following command to execute the notebook that trains the prediction model and saves the model file:

     ```
     jupyter nbconvert --to notebook --execute uhi_severity.ipynb --inplace
     ```

-3. Run the following command to run the backend server:
+3. Run the following command to run the system:

     ```
-    uvicorn api:app --reload --app-dir ../backend
-    ```

-4. Run the following command to run the frontend server:

-    ```
-    streamlit run app.py
+    python main.py
     ```